-Fortress Transportation and Infrastructure Investors LLC (the "Company") is a Delaware limited liability company which, through its subsidiary, Fortress Transportation and Infrastructure General Partnership (the "Partnership"), is engaged in the ownership and leasing of aviation equipment, offshore energy equipment and shipping containers, and also owns and operates a short line railroad in North America, Central Maine and Québec Railway ("CMQR"), and a multi-modal crude oil and refined products terminal in Beaumont, Texas ("Jefferson Terminal").
+Fortress Transportation and Infrastructure Investors LLC (the "Company") is a Delaware limited liability company which, through its subsidiary, Fortress Worldwide Transportation and Infrastructure General Partnership (the "Partnership"), is engaged in the ownership and leasing of aviation equipment, offshore energy equipment and shipping containers, and also owns and operates a short line railroad in North America, Central Maine and Québec Railway ("CMQR"), and a multi-modal crude oil and refined products terminal in Beaumont, Texas ("Jefferson Terminal").
 The Company has five reportable segments, Aviation Leasing, Offshore Energy, Shipping Containers, Jefferson Terminal and Railroad, which operate in two primary businesses, Equipment Leasing and Infrastructure (Note 14).

-The Company is managed by FIG LLC (the "Manager"), an affiliate of Fortress Investment Group LLC ("Fortress"), pursuant to a management agreement (the "Management Agreement") which provides for the Company to bear obligations for management fees and expense reimbursements payable to the Manager (Note 13).
+The Company is managed by FIG LLC (the "Manager"), an affiliate of Fortress Investment Group LLC ("Fortress"), pursuant to a management agreement (the "Management Agreement") that provides for the Company to bear obligations for management fees payable to the Manager as well as reimbursement of costs and expenses as provided therein (Note 13).